osic/ref-impl/documents/bare_metal_provisioning.md

 done
 ```

+__NOTE:__ before you continue, make sure the generated script __input.csv__ has all the information as shown in the example above.
+In case you run into some missing information, you may need to paste the above command in a bash script and execute it.

 ### Assigning a Cobbler Profile

 The last column in the CSV file specifies which Cobbler Profile to map the Cobbler System to.
 You have the following options: